 The pre-kindergarten program places particular emphasis on nurturing the three-year-old students’ natural need for independence, exploration of environment, and purposeful play.
 Through daily songs and calendar activities, SMART board interaction, gross and fine motor development, and maximum exposure to age appropriate literature, the three-year-old Keith scholar will be well prepared for the curricular goals and expectations of the junior kindergarten program.
 The pre-kindergartener learns to follow school procedures (line up, take turns, listen to a speaker, follow multiple step directions, maintain routines) and through weekly observations and portfolio documentation, the teacher adapts and individualizes the curriculum for each student.
 Weekly or biweekly letter based themes provide a framework for language arts, mathematics, social studies, science, and art.

 Our program fosters a love and appreciation for literacy, creating numerous opportunities for independent, small group, and whole group reading.
-In addition, we use the Alphachant book series to help with letter/sound recognition and to provide a foundation for early sight reading.
 Other expected outcomes for our language arts curriculum include:

 - To properly use and care for books

 - Establish a connection between written words and meaning

 - How to pre-read, predict, and sequence events in a story

 - The varied purposes for writing through weekly journaling with parents and teacher